michalbrys/Using-Google-Analytics-with-R/chapter3/import_and_export_data_to_csv.md

 ### Where is my working directory?

-To check working directory type in R console:
+To check the working directory type in the R console:

 ```r
 getwd()